 In addition, in May and June 2019, three other states filed lawsuits in their respective state courts against a number of manufacturers, including affiliates of the Company, with respect to PFOS and PFOA contamination allegedly resulting from the use of firefighting foams at various specified and unspecified locations across their jurisdictions (State of New Hampshire v.
 The 3M Company et al.; State of Vermont v.
 The 3M Company et al.; State of New Jersey v.
-The 3M Company et al.].
-All three of these suits have been removed to federal court and transferred to the MDL.
+The 3M Company et al.; State of the Sum and transferred to the MDL.